abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

       - title: Stay cyber-secure
         price: ''
         details: >
-          **Keep your organisation and your customers safe as you deliver services online.**
+          **Keep your organisation and your customers safe.**

-          We'll help you ...
-Security by Design
+          You don’t "do" security.
+You do a range of things to become more secure.
+The nature of the threats you need to protect against is changing all the time.

+          We can help you become more secure by design, especially as you deliver more services online.

+          We're also able to help with more complex environments, including at very large scale, where security can't just be designed in, but is an emergent property of a complex system.
         highlight: false
         actions:
           - label: Our cyber-security services